samlaipolyu/none.github.io/_pages/about.md

 Education
 ======
 + **PhD in Mechanical Engineering**, late 2021 (est.).
+_Dept. of Mechanical Engineering._
 _The Hong Kong Polytechnic University._
 Hong Kong, China.

 + **MSc in Mechanical and Automation Engineering**, 2017.
+_Dept. of Mechanical and Automation Engineering._
 _The Chinese University of Hong Kong._
 Hong Kong, China.

 + **BEng in Engineering**, 2016.
+_School of Materials and Metallurgy_
 _Wuhan University of Science and Technology._
 Wuhan, China.

 + **Summer School**, 2014.
 _Roger Williams University._
-Bristol, RI, United State of America.
+Bristol, RI, United States of America.